ocrmypdf/OCRmyPDF/docs/installation.rst

 Docker
 ------

-You can also :ref:`Install the Docker <docker-install>` container on Windows.
+You can also :ref:`Install the Docker <docker>` container on Windows.
 Ensure that your command prompt can run the docker "hello world" container.

 Installing on FreeBSD